 Airmid has served children since the inception of our practice in 2016.
 We have four play-therapy therapists to provide evidence-based therapies for children and adolescents.

-Our SMART Moves Program provides the opportunity for the child to practice making better choices, ways to self-regulate and to co-regulate with a parent.
-Through movement and sensory experiences, the child is able to find balance for their system and then to process their concerns, struggles and traumas.
+Our SMART Moves Program provides the opportunity for the child to practice making better choices, ways to self-regulate, and to co-regulate with a parent.
+Through movement and sensory experiences, the child can find balance in their system and then process their concerns, struggles, and traumas.

 The SMART Moves approach does not rely on language or a verbal narrative of the event.
 Through the embodied play engaging the sensory, motor, limbic, and arousal systems for self-exploration, a coherent understanding of their feelings surrounding the event emerges.

-Our SMART Moves Program also facilitates attachment-building between the child and caregiver and builds strategies and self and other-regulation toolboxes that can be easily built into the daily routine at home to further support the healing process.
+Our SMART Moves Program also facilitates attachment-building between the child and caregiver.
+It builds strategies and self and other-regulation toolboxes that can be easily built into the daily routine at home to support the healing process further.

-In this safe space kids can practice being successful, learn what their bodies and brains need for calming and expressing larger feelings like anger and jealousy and frustration in a safe, therapeutic space.
+In this safe space, kids can practice being successful and learn what their bodies and brains need for calming and expressing larger feelings like anger, jealousy, and frustration in a safe, therapeutic space.
 The SMART moves room also provides the child with an internal sense of competence and builds the child’s positive sense of self.

-When a child first steps into the SMART Moves Therapy Room the first thing they feel are the 2” thick gym mats below their feet.
-Wall to wall mats fill the room with large soft pillows and yoga balls.
-The room has a tent, swing, ball pit and spinners.
-Everything in this room has been chosen as a somatic (body) tool to support the child in working through struggles, traumatic events and to express large feelings and learn healthy ways to self-regulate.
+When a child first steps into the SMART Moves Therapy Room, the first thing they feel is the 2” thick gym mats below their feet.
+Wall-to-wall mats fill the room with large soft pillows and yoga balls.
+The room has a tent, swing, ball pit, and spinners.
+Everything in this room has been chosen as a somatic (body) tool to support the child in working through struggles and traumatic events, expressing large feelings, and learning healthy ways to self-regulate.